 How can I add evidence, examples and explanation?

-This is the second of three lessons about Supporting Details.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Supporting Details.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind the reader of the significance of supporting details

 – Practice identifying support-detail elements in authentic academic body paragraphs